oat-sa/taohub-user-guide/User Guide 3.2/Interactions/what-is-an-interaction.md

 ![Term Interaction]()

->Interactions serve as a basic unit of Test-Taker response.
+>Interactions serve as a basic unit of Test-taker response.
 Items may be made up of one interaction, or several related interactions.
 As such, the term *Interaction* should not be considered interchangeable with the term [*Item*](../items/what-is-an-item.md).

 There are four categories of Interactions: simple, text-based, graphic, and miscellaneous.
 There are more than 17 interactions recognized by the QTI standard.